 Yes.
-In this case, you would be eligible to apply for a cash advance for short-term credit.
+In this case, you are eligible to apply for a cash advance.

 I am married to an active duty member of the military, but I have my own income.
 I am applying for individual credit.
 Am I eligible to choose a cash advance?